YunoHost-Apps/invidious_ynh/README.md

 ## Overview

-Invidious is an interface allowing access to Youtube videos without going through youtube.com In addition to constituting an advantage in terms of confidentiality (the data does not pass directly through the services of the giant), this interface offers several features:
+Invidious is an interface allowing access to Youtube videos without going through youtube.com In addition to constituting an advantage in terms of confidentiality (the data does not pass directly through the services of the giant).

+### Features:

 - Audio only mode,
 - Dark mode,
 - Ability to display Reddit comments instead of YouTube comments,